jjcorrea/jcorrea.github.io/_posts/2014-11-08-architecture-oriented-development-architectural-styles.md

 <br />
 ## #3 Objects

 The object oriented paradigm adds another sort of abstraction to software designers.
 The fundamental idea behind this approach is *combining* in a single entity **both data and functions which operates on this data**.
-This entity is nominated **object**.
+This entity is named **object**.

 <br />